scylladb/scylla-monitoring/docs/source/advisor/nodeIOErrors.rst

 I/O Errors can indicate a node with a faulty disk
 -------------------------------------------------
-IO Errors are errors that originate from the hardware, most likely from a faulty disk, check that specific node hardware.
+I/O Errors are errors that originate from the hardware, most likely from a faulty disk.
+If this occurs, check the specific node's hardware.